majrblais/MillieuHumidePublic/Data_ML/README.md

 ### Scripts
+The scripts are divided in order using prefix such as 1_, 2_... to determine which order to launch them.
 1. **data_NRNB_to_wespac.ipynb**
    - Converts `data_NRNB.xlsx` data to individual WESP-AC files using `wespac_3.4.xlsx`.
    - Output: Individual WESP-AC files in the `wespacs` folder.